NicoBlc/UdacityBDND/README.md

 # Udacity Blockchain Developer Nano Degree

 ## Project 5: Ethereum Star Notary Nico
+I added the most important files for review directly under the master branche.
+If you want to download all the source code, simply download the zip file and run with Node.
+Below you can read the more detailed steps that I took during the creation and testing of the project...

 ### Task 1
 * Add a name and a symbol for your starNotary tokens.